05bmckay/Dark-Mode-For-Workvivo-extension/README.md

 # Installation instructions
 Download this repository or clone it. unzip if you downloaded it directly.
-Go to chrome://extensions/ if you're using Chrome or brave://extensions/ if you're using Brave, and toggle "Developer mode" the click "Load unpacked" and select the unzip folder you downloaded.
+Go to chrome://extensions/ if you're using Chrome or brave://extensions/ if you're using Brave, and toggle "Developer mode" then click "Load unpacked" and select the unzip folder you downloaded.
 Then click on the extension when you're on Workvivo.